I have a recipe using cornflour. What is it and can I substitute it?

 Blanc Mange, English Style

-The French Style blancmange molded pudding is tradionally made with sweet and bitter almonds and sometimes thickened with gelatin.
+The French-style blancmange molded pudding is tradionally made with sweet and bitter almonds and sometimes thickened with gelatin.
 This recipe uses cornstarch as a thickener and almond extract for a flavoring, and is adapted from "Professional Cooking".
-This is an industry recipe yielding 2 1/2 quarts.
+This recipe yields 2 1/2 quarts.

 _________________________